(HOST) Today, commentator Olin Robison talks about the World Cup competition, which has occupied so much world attention over the last month.

 (ROBISON) It was stiffling hot on June 25th in Stuttgart, Germany, when England and Ecuador faced off in one of the play-off games of the World Cup.
 Well into the second half of a scoreless game, the captain of the English team, David Beckham, placed a flawless free kick into the net just out of the reach of the Ecudorian goal keeper.
 England held on to win the game one to nothing and thereby advance to the semi-final round of play.

 A couple of weeks earlier I was in Seoul, South Korea on the evening when the South Korean team played their first game of the Cup playoffs against the tiny African nation of Togo.
-The game was, of course, being played in far away Germany, and the game started at ten PM Seoul time.
-Despite the hour, and despite the probability that most Koreans couldn’t locate Togo on a map, well over a hundred thousand people – all in bright red T-shirts, were gathered in Seoul Plaza in the middle of the city to watch the game on giant television screens.
+The game was, of course, played in far away Germany, and the game started at 10 pm Seoul time.
+Despite the hour, and despite the probability that most Koreans couldn’t locate Togo on a map, well over 100,000 people – all in bright red T-shirts, were gathered in Seoul Plaza in the middle of the city to watch the game on giant television screens.
 The South Koreans won that game but in due course failed to advance toward the finals.

 The final game is this coming weekend in Berlin, and, at least at this point in time, it isn’t clear just which teams will be playing.
 All the games have been in Germany, which has received high marks from one and all for hosting the games exceptionally well.
 All over Germany there is a resurgence of national pride, and Lufthansa, the German national airline, has even repainted the nose-cones of many of their airplanes to look like giant soccer-balls.
 It does help somewhat that the German national team has performed well in the competition.